Deep ReLU neural network approximation in Bochner spaces and applications to parametric PDEs: Approximation in Bochner spaces with Gaussian measure

-In this section, we investigate non-adaptive methods of deep ReLU neural network approximation of the solution $u(\by)$ to parametric elliptic PDEs \eqref{p-ellip} with lognormal inputs \eqref{lognormal} on $\RRi$ and of holomorphic maps on $\RRi$.
+In this section, we investigate non-adaptive methods of deep ReLU neural network approximation in the Bochner space $L_2(\RRi,X,\gamma)$ with Gaussian measure $\gamma$ of functions on $\RRi$ taking values in a separable Hilbert space $X$ and satisfying a weighted $\ell_2$-summability of the Hermite gpc expansion coefficients.
 We construct such methods and prove convergence rates of the approximation by them.
-The results are derived from a general theory on deep ReLU neural network approximation in Bochner space $L_2(\RRi,X,\gamma)$ of functions $v$ on $\RRi$ taking values in a Hilbert space $X$ and satisfying some weighted $\ell_2$-summability conditions of the Hermite gpc expansion coefficients of $v$.
+These methods are constructed via the truncations on finite-dimensional supercube of the truncated Hermite gpc expansion of functions in $L_2(\RRi,X,\gamma)$ to be approximated.
+The results are then applied to the approximation of the solution to the parametric elliptic PDEs \eqref{p-ellip} with lognormal inputs \eqref{lognormal} on $\RRi$ and of holomorphic maps on $\RRi$.